aldaris/irmsummit-idpproxy-demo/README.md

 * compile the project
 * add the class files to WEB-INF/classes (or to WEB-INF/lib if you create a JAR out of it)
 * add the proxyidpfinder.jsp to the OpenAM WAR
-* On the IdP Proxy's admin console go to Federation -> <IdP Proxy entity> -> IDP -> Advanced tab and set the followings:
+* On the IdP Proxy's admin console go to Federation -> &lt;IdP Proxy entity> -> IDP -> Advanced tab and set the followings:
-** IDP Finder implementation class: org.forgerock.openam.saml2.plugins.DefaultSAML2IdPFinder
+    * IDP Finder implementation class: org.forgerock.openam.saml2.plugins.DefaultSAML2IdPFinder
-** IDP Finder JSP: /proxyidpfinder.jsp
+    * IDP Finder JSP: /proxyidpfinder.jsp

 And this is it!
 Once a given SP's request can be forwarded to several different IdPs, this Finder implementation should kick in and allow the user to select their IdP.